yaybu/yaybu/docs/dns.rst

 ``ttl``
     How long this record can be cached for, specified in seconds.
 Specifying ``86400`` seconds would mean that if a DNS record was changed some DNS servers could be returning the old value for up to 24 hours.

+By default Yaybu won't delete records that it didn't create.
+This means you can share a zone between multiple projects.
+However if you set ``shared`` to False then Yaybu will clean up records it doesn't 'own'.

 Supported services
 ==================